 Ethical approval was gained from the University Ethics Committee Review.
-Participants were recruited within their capacity as physiotherapists, who have specialist interest in paediatric shoulder instability.
+Participants were recruited within their capacity as physiotherapists, with an interest in paediatric shoulder instability.
 A single focus group of approximately 90 minutes were run at each site using modified nominal focus group techniques, using the first three stages from Harvey and Holmes (36).
-Clinicians were presented with three vignettes (Table 1) describing hypothetical young patients with cases of shoulder instability(37)(38)(39).
+Clinicians were presented with three vignettes (Table 1) describing hypothetical young patients with cases of shoulder instability.
+This method was selected as it is reliable and allows for the development of scenarios in which selective but realistic components of a disease presentation can be used for standardisation across settings and specialties (37).
+This method has been used in shoulder instability research (38)and is common for testing competencies of health care professionals and more recently in the training of artificial intelligence in healthcare(39).
 Therapists discussed vignettes one at a time, and the order of discussion was randomised to ensure that the most experienced clinician was not always able to answer first or influence the other therapists.
 A flip chart was used during the session to record individual responses and facilitate discussion during the event.
 After an initial round of individual responses, therapists were given time for group discussion and elaboration on earlier answers.
-Seed questions were also provided to encourage therapists to discuss and evaluate their clinical decision-making processes (35)(Table 1).
+Seed questions were also provided to encourage therapists to discuss and evaluate their clinical decision-making processes (Table 1).
+The seed questions also contained prompts related to the use of additional healthcare technologies, some of which are not routinely used in the management of shoulder instability, and development of system specifications which have been reported elsewhere (35).

-Focus group sessions were audio recorded and transcribed verbatim and then analysed.
-(40)Data analysis was made up of three main stages.
+Focus group sessions were audio recorded and transcribed verbatim and then analysed using NVivo software (12) .
+To ensure all major themes were identified and that a level of data convergence was achieved, the study aimed to complete a minimum of four focus groups (40).
+Data analysis was made up of three main stages.
 Thematic analysis, following Braun and Clarke (41), was conducted by a single researcher (non-clinical author) and were then verified with another researcher (clinical author).
 The non-clinical author undertook a period of reflexivity prior to beginning the analysis to identify potential bias or elements which might influence the quality of the research.
 The clinical author also acted as a source of professional knowledge throughout the analysis period.

-The defined themes and preliminary analysis were put before the wider author panel and discussed in relation to the research aims, the analysis was amended in light of their clinical experience and contributions.
+The defined themes and preliminary analysis were put before the wider author panel and discussed in relation to the research aims.
+Their clinical experience was used to enhance the analysis by providing greater clarification and context to each of the themes, and this discussion furthered the practical relevance of the study by considering the wider implications within the clinical sphere..
 In addition to the thematic analysis, the initial round of coding was used to draw up a quantitative assessment of the diagnoses and map information used for clinical decision-making against the International Classification of Functioning (ICF) framework (42).
 Therapist transcriptions were labelled according to anonymised participant identifiers (Ppt#).
 Data for this study was presented according to the standards for reporting qualitative research reporting guidelines (43).
 Table (1) Summary of clinical vignettes and seed questions used in focus groups